Trxyebeep/TOMB5/README.md

 # TOMB5
 ## PC Tomb Raider Chronicles decompilation project

-Inspired by the [TR2Main](https://github.com/Arsunt/TR2Main/), made by Arsunt.
+Inspired by [TR2Main](https://github.com/Arsunt/TR2Main/), made by Arsunt.

-And by the [tomb5-decompile](https://github.com/TOMB5/TOMB5) project, by Gh0stblade and zdimension.
+And by the [tomb5 decompile](https://github.com/TOMB5/TOMB5) project, by Gh0stblade and zdimension.

 ### goals
 Preserving the original source code of the PC version of Tomb Raider Chronicles.

 note: All information (variable, file names, method names and data structures) have been obtained from PSX debugging symbols (.SYM, .MAP), and PC-specific function names from the Mac executable.